 Table 2 compares the currency composition of foreign currency bonds issued by Asia-Pacific residents with the residency composition of local currency bonds issued by non-residents.
-Foreign currency issuance is highly concentrated in the US dollar market.
-Concentration is lowest among Australian and New Zealand issuers, who borrow large amounts of euro and minor currencies in addition to US dollars, and highest among Indian issuers (a small sample).
+Foreign currency issuance is highly concentrated in the USD market.
+Concentration is lowest among Australian and New Zealand issuers, who borrow large amounts of EUR and minor currencies in addition to USD, and highest among Indian issuers (a small sample).
 The US domestic market accounts for about 40% of global domestic debt markets, as reported in BIS statistics.
-In contrast, the share of US dollar issuance among residents of these Asia-Pacific countries is typically much higher.
-For local currency bonds issued by non-residents, the distribution of issuance across currencies is less concentrated, consistent with the notion that differences across markets create opportunities for gains from trade.
+In contrast, the share of USD issuance among residents of these Asia-Pacific economies is typically much higher.16 For local currency bonds issued by non-residents, the distribution of issuance across currencies is less concentrated, consistent with the notion that differences across markets may create opportunities for gains from trade.

-The concentration in US dollar borrowing could relate to a several characteristics of the US market, including a large low-grade market (lower costs or stronger risk assessment infrastructure), size of the term market (lower costs), flexibility from a (usually) liquid short-term commercial paper market.
-If transactions costs are a convex, decreasing function of volumes, and different market segments (in the domestic or foreign market) have different volumes there may be gains from swap-covered borrowing with a non-resident with different characteristics.
+The concentration in USD borrowing could relate to a several characteristics of the US market, including a large low-grade market (lower costs or stronger risk assessment infrastructure), size of the term market (lower costs), and flexibility from a (usually) liquid short-term commercial paper market.
+If transactions costs are a convex, decreasing function of volumes, and different market segments (in the domestic or foreign market) have different volumes, there may be gains from swap-covered borrowing with a non-resident with different characteristics.
 Foreign currency bonds issued by residents of a smaller or more segmented markets will tend to be denominated in currencies of larger markets, where the difference in costs between market segments is smaller.
-Conversely, bonds issued by non-residents in the smaller or more segmented market will tend to be issued by residents of large markets (to provide a swap counterparty).
+Conversely, bonds issued by residents of large markets (to provide a swap counterparty).
 Credit quality and maturity are discussed in more detail below.